TafhimFaisal/laravel_React_todo_App/README.md

 ## Installation
  ### Instruction
  1. clone the project
- 2. than the name of the api/.env.example file to .env
+ 2. than rename api/.env.example file to .env
  3. cofigur database
  4. make sure you can access database